Once upon a time, a Google search changed the direction of my life.

 Christ, who said to the disciples “Ye have not chosen me, but I have chosen you,” can truly say to every group of Christian friends “You have not chosen one another but I have chosen you for one another.”

-My name is Tom, and many of you might already know me from my other blog.
+My name is Tom, and many of you might already know me from my other blog or my book.
 But many of you probably don’t know these fellow writers I’ve called friends — brothers — for years now.

 I can’t wait for you to meet them; soon you will know them as your other brothers, too.
 Visit our contributors page to learn more about each brother and our about page for the complete story of our wild, winding road.